astronomer/docs/astro/cli/astro-run.md

 hide_table_of_contents: true
 ---

 Run a single DAG in a local Airflow environment and see task success or failure in your terminal.
-This command compiles any DAG file in your Astro project into a Docker container that is built from your local `Dockerfile`.
-It runs with the utility files, python packages, and environment variables from the `.env` file.
+This command compiles your DAG and runs it in a single Airflow worker container based on your Astro project configurations.

-This command works with or without your local Airflow environment running.
-The scheduler and webserver are not required.
-For more information, see [Run and Debug DAGs with Astro Run](test-and-troubleshoot-locally.md#run-and-debug-dags-with-astro-run).
+For more information, see [Run a DAG with Astro Run](test-and-troubleshoot-locally.md#run-a-dag-with-astro-run).

 ## Usage